-I can’t tell you how long the idea of compound butter has been around.
-I could do some research and find out, but why?
-For anyone who has ever had a butter burger or needed a good butter for steak, we know that compound butter recipes are the best, so why does it matter how long it’s been around?
+For anyone who has ever had a butter burger or needed a good butter for steak, we know that compound butter recipes are the best.

-The truth is that compound butter recipes make for easy condiment recipes, especially if you need to amp up flavor during the cooking process and are short on time.
+Compound butter recipes make easy condiment recipes, especially if you need to amp up flavor during the cooking process and are short on time.
 When you use compound butter, all the flavors you need are right there and ready to go.
 Just add a pat of butter to the skillet (or on top of your meat) and you’ve got instant flavor that can be as simple or as complex as you want.

 I love making flavored butters because they add so much to a dish in a very quick and easy way.
 Chipotle Butter, like all other compound butters, can be made ahead and stored in the fridge for a couple of weeks or frozen for when you need to whip up a gourmet meal on the fly.